Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-According to AreaSearch's aggregation of ATO data released for financial year 2022, Weston had a median income among taxpayers of $70,298.
-The average income level stood at $83,630.
-This was one of the highest in Australia, compared to levels of $68,678 and $83,634 across Australian Capital Territory respectively.
-Based on Wage Price Index growth of 13.6% since financial year 2022, current estimates would be approximately $79,859 (median) and $95,004 (average) as of September 2025.
-According to the 2021 Census figures, household, family and personal incomes in Weston ranked highly nationally, between the 86th and 93rd percentiles.
-Distribution data showed that the $1,500 - $2,999 income bracket dominated with 28.1% of residents (1,123 people).
-Higher earners represented a substantial presence with 40.4% exceeding $3,000 weekly.
-After housing costs, residents retained 87.5% of their income.
-The area's SEIFA income ranking placed it in the 9th decile.
+AreaSearch's aggregation of latest postcode level ATO data released for financial year 2022 shows Weston SA2 had a median income among taxpayers of $70,298 and an average income of $83,630.
+These figures are among the highest in Australia, compared to $68,678 and $83,634 across Australian Capital Territory respectively.
+Based on Wage Price Index growth of 13.6% since financial year 2022, current estimates for median income would be approximately $79,859 and average income around $95,004 as of September 2025.
+According to 2021 Census figures, household, family and personal incomes in Weston rank highly nationally, between the 86th and 93rd percentiles.
+Distribution data shows that 28.1% of residents (1,123 people) fall within the $1,500 - 2,999 weekly income bracket, reflecting patterns seen in metropolitan regions where 34.3% occupy this range.
+Higher earners represent a substantial presence with 40.4% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+After housing costs, residents retain 87.5% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 9th decile.

 Frequently Asked Questions - Income